RallyHereInteractive/game-host-adapter/player_stats_overrides.md

 -rhsimulatecurrentmaxplayersat= takes a tuple separated by a comma of seconds passed and the max player value to report.
 For example -rhsimulatemaxplayersat=60,5 after will change the max players count to 5 after 60 seconds

 -rhsimulatelock is a comma separated list of stats value types to ignore the settings given by rallyhere_stats_base().
 This is to allow the simulator complete control of these values.

+-rhsimulateurl is a URL that can be called which returns the simulator parameters.
+This can be used to let an external service control the simualtion

+-rhsicappendgrouptag= Will allow you to append tags that are reported to SIC.
+This allows us to append to any labels specified by the clients without getting in the way.